 GOV.UK has also provide specific information on their website that includes the support schemes available during the COVID-19 pandemic.
 The Furlough Scheme has now been extended for one month as well as Mortgage Holidays during the new restrictions.

 If your income has been impacted by you or a member of your family contracting COVID-19 Citizens Advice have updated the information on claiming sick pay or Employment and Support Allowance (ESA):

 If you have been laid off work, furloughed or your income is reduced you may be eligible for Universal Credit.
 This is a fast moving situation, the Department of Work and Pensions (DWP) are posting updates on the support they are providing to those effected by coronavirus on their dedicated page HERE.

-Broxtowe Borough Council are producing daily updates on the COVID – 19 pandemic for local residents.
+Broxtowe Borough Council are producing regular updates on the COVID – 19 pandemic for local residents.